sarafakash/Blink.Chat/README.md

 Features
 ✨ Real-time Messaging – Send and receive messages instantly.

-🛠️ User Authentication – Secure sign-in and sign-up with modern authentication systems (JWT or OAuth).

 💬 Direct & Group Chats – Communicate 1-on-1 or in groups with your team.

 🔒 Data Security – End-to-end encryption ensures your conversations stay private.